-Basically, an independent contractor is an independent person who runs his or her own business or works for themselves but who does work for another business.
+An independent contractor is an independent person who runs his or her own business or works for themselves.
 Independent contractors must pay all of their own taxes.
 The company does not withhold any taxes, etc. from the contractor’s payment.
 An employee is someone that is hired by a company to perform specific work at the direction of the employer and is paid hourly or salary.
 Employees have taxes and withholdings taken from their payments.
 For more information about independent contractors click here.

 If I am teaching a fundraiser class will I make less per participant?

-No. You will still be compensated $20 per participant.
+No. You will still be compensated your same compensation.

 Can I just teach the EquiAid Class and not teach the Pet CPR class?